In-context Pretraining: Language Modeling Beyond Document Boundaries: Conclusion

 \section{Conclusion}

 We introduce \model, a new pretraining method that learns to generate text conditioned on a set of relevant documents, exposing LMs to relevant contexts and providing training signals beyond document boundaries.
 Our method is highly scalable and simple, and works with any pre-training pipeline by simply changing the document ordering during preprocessing.
 Our comprehensive evaluation demonstrates our method leads to significant improvements in a wide variety of settings that highlight the ability to understand and reason over the given context, including in-context learning, reading comprehension, retrieval augmentation, and more.
+Future research may delve into the inherent connections between documents within specific corpus domains or using multilingual retriever to group related multilingual documents in the same context.
+For example, the code scripts within the same repository are related.
+This insight paves the way for future exploration, where concatenating entire repositories into a unified whole could lead to the creation of meaningful long-context data sets.